jindalabhinav/DesignPatterns/src/Behavioural/Observer/README.md

 }
 ```

-But this process is CPU intensive, so we set a polling duration, but waht sort of polling duration to set?
+`But this process is CPU intensive, so we set a polling duration, but what sort of polling duration to set?
 1 day?
 1 hour?
-1 min?
+1 min?`

-We don't want our application to waste cycles
+We don't want our application to waste cycles.

 ### Ideal solution

 1. Notify if there's a change
-2. Solve Tight coupling (solves the OCP problem)
+2. Solve Tight coupling (to solve the OCP problem)

-This is where the Observer comes in.
+`This is where the Observer Pattern comes in.`

 ## Implementation

-Publisher (observable/subject) <-> Consumer (observer/subscriber/object)
+`Publisher (observable/subject) <-> Consumer (observer/subscriber/object)`

-BTCManager is the Publisher, it will notify a Consumer Interface (Email Service, Slack Service, these are concrete implemetations of the Consumer Interface).
+BTCManager is the Publisher, and it will notify services implementing the Consumer Interface (EmailService, SlackService, these are concrete implementations of the Consumer Interface).

 Steps: